PHIL 5170| Dr. Kent Brintnall | Wednesdays 5:30–8:15pm

-Research Ethics in the Biological and Behaviorial Sciences
+Responsible Conduct of Research in the Biological and Behavioral Sciences

 PHIL 6240| Dr. Lisa Rasmussen | Tuesdays 1–3:45 pm